zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 > ### Additional Zend Framework rules
 >
-> DocBlocks and comments SHOULD only be used if necessary.
-Code SHOULD
-> be written so it explains itself.
+> Code SHOULD be written so it explains itself.
+DocBlocks and comments
+> SHOULD only be used if necessary.
 They MAY NOT start with `#` and MAY
 > NOT be empty.
-They MAY be omitted and SHOULD NOT be used for already
+They SHOULD NOT be used for already typehinted arguments,
-> typehinted arguments, except arrays.
+> except arrays.
 >
+> The asterisks in a DocBlock should align, and there should be one
+> space between the asterisk and tag.
+>
-> PHPDoc tags `@param`, `@throws` and `@return` SHOULD not be aligned or
+> PHPDoc tags `@param`, `@return` and `@throws` SHOULD not be aligned or
 > contain multiple spaces between the tag, type and description.
 >
 > If a function throws any exceptions, it SHOULD be documented with
 > `@throws` tags.
->
-> The asterisks in a DocBlock should align, and there should be one
-> space between the asterisk and tag.
 >
 > DocBlocks MUST follow this specific order of annotations with empty
 > newline between specific groups: